What is SSURGO?

 - Soil surveys were developed county by county, often by different soil-survey teams at different times (sometimes decades apart).

 - States can have different soil type concepts compared to neighboring states.
 Additionally, some states or counties were surveyed at coarse resolutions while other states or counties were surveyed at higher resolution.

 - Missing data, data quality, and spatial variability.

 - Missing and imprecise data exists.
 Generally, inadequate data about soil properties was collected at the scale of the surveys.
 In some cases, the soil attributes are unpopulated in the database, some are expert estimates by soil scientists, and others are backed by limited lab data.

 How does the quality of ERU compare to SSURGO?

 How do I use SSURGO data instead of ERU?

-How do I send test blocks to Encira using the Management Zone Wizard?
+How do I Create Test Blocks using the Management Zone Wizard?